Latent Diffusion Inversion Requires Understanding the Latent Space: Methodology

 \subsection{VAE Decoder Pullback Metric}

 In a Variational Autoencoders (VAE), for many common architectures the decoder defines a smooth mapping

 that transforms a latent variable $z \in \mathcal{Z}$ into a data point $x = D(z) \in \mathcal{X}$.
 While $\mathcal{Z}$ is usually assumed to have Euclidean structure, this assumption is also usually incorrect when viewed in terms of the decoder and $\mathcal{X}$: the nonlinear decoder distorts distances, making Euclidean geometry inapplicable.
-Instead, the decoder induces a \emph{Riemannian metric} on $\mathcal{Z}$, known as the \textit{pullback metric} \cite{arvanitidis2017latent, arvanitidis2020geometrically, shao2018riemannian}.
+Instead, we need to choose a more relevant metric for the space; one promising candidate from the literature is the decoder induced Riemannian metric on $\mathcal{Z}$, known as the \textit{pullback metric} \cite{arvanitidis2017latent, arvanitidis2020geometrically, shao2018riemannian}.

 We write the Jacobian of the decoder at point $z$ as $J_D(z) = \frac{\partial D(z)}{\partial z}$.
 The pullback metric is then

 which is a symmetric positive semi-definite tensor describing how local directions in $\mathcal{Z}$ are stretched or compressed when mapped to $\mathcal{X}$.
 For an infinitesimal displacement $\mathrm{d}z$, the induced distance in data space is